Sumant7642/Django/README.md

 for a secret key from the other users and we can respond and the key will be sent to his registered email.
 Using that key, he can download the file and view the information.

 Technologies Used:
-Python language
+1)Python language
-Django framework
+2)Django framework
-Sqlite database
+3)Sqlite database
-Aes algorithm for ecryption and decryption Bootstrap,html,css for styling
+4)Aes algorithm for ecryption and decryption 5)Bootstrap,html,css for styling
-Javascript for the aes operatio
+6)Javascript for the aes operatio